 4 Types of Stress by Karl Albrecht

 4 Types of Stress: this article explains 4 Types of Stress by Karl Albrecht in a practical way.
-After reading it, you will understand the basics of this powerful stress management tool.
+Next to what these are, this article also highlights a short summary with the key take aways.
+After reading it, you will understand the basics of this stress management theory.
+Enjoy reading!

 What are Albrecht’s 4 Types of Stress?